rober-m/marlowe-workshop-kit/creating_wallets/README.md

 This folder contains bash scripts for creating arbitrary number of cardano wallets and fund them with test ADA.
 The sections below guide you through the workflow and explain how to use the scripts.

-**All scripts require the `cardano-node` and `cardano-cli` installed.
-The `cardano-node` also has to be running and synced.** Instructions for installing and running the `cardano-node` and other cardano tools can be found at the bottom of this page.
+**All scripts require the `cardano-node` and `cardano-cli` installed execpt the *generate_seeds_and_addresses_1.sh* script.
+The `cardano-node` also has to be running and synced.**

+Instructions for installing and running the `cardano-node` and other cardano tools can be found at the bottom of this page.

 Before running the scripts you have to give them executable permission:
 ```console